stevedepp/gcp-iot-pipeline/manual.md

     ```python3 iot-data-pipeline.py $PROJECT```.

-### teardown the gcloud infrastructure as code from laptop terminal
+### 2.7 from laptop terminal connected via ssh to the raspberry pi, teardown the gcloud infrastructure as code:

 - [x] **exports the current project id to an environment variable PROJECT.**